 Whatever the reason, it's all the same: A family unit that cheerfully ignores the traditional view of a family requiring a father and mother, by having two (or more!) parents, parental figures, or Parental Substitutes of the same sex.
 Nevertheless, one of these characters may be referred to by the opposite gender parental term; sometimes in personal amusement, sometimes out of jest, sometimes to fit with the standard family unit.
 In fiction, Cast Speciation will usually result in the two parents fitting into a father and a mother role anyway.
 Usually the child will be the same gender as their parents.

-The name of this trope came from Heather Has Two Mommies, a children's book by Lesléa Newman and Diana Souza that drew the ire of many conservative groups for its proposed use in the New York school system to portray a lesbian family as normal, wholesome, and happy.
+The name of this trope came from Heather Has Two Mommies, a children's book by Lesléa Newman and Diana Souza that drew the ire of many conservative groups for its proposed use in the New York school system to portray a lesbian couple with a child as normal, wholesome, and happy.

-Taken to its literal extreme, this trope results in Homosexual Reproduction.
+Taken to its logical extreme, this trope results in Homosexual Reproduction.
 Compare All Lesbians Want Kids.

 open/close all folders